SIBarcodeNetwork/ReadtheDocsMaster/Docs/BLAST.rst

 Specific notes on the above BLAST commands:

-* Please change the input ("-query") and output ("-out") code file names bolded above to what is applicable to the user.
+* Please change the input ``-query`` and output ``-out`` code file names bolded above to what is applicable to the user.
 Directory pathways to these files do not need to be specified if running the .job file in the same Hydra directory as the input .fasta file.

-* The "-word_size 11" code is specified so the BLAST+ program will perform a traditional blastn run, where runs of 11 base pairs from the query sequence are used to match to the NCBI nucleotide(nt) database.
+* The ``-word_size 11`` parameter is specified so the BLAST+ program will perform a traditional blastn run, where runs of 11 base pairs from the query sequence are used to match to the NCBI nucleotide (nt) database.
 This results in a “deeper dive” into the database and potentially more accurate results when the query sequence is divergent from what exists in the database.
-If the user would like to run the faster “megablast” instead (matches runs of 28 bps from query sequence), just remove the "-word_size" code from the .job file, as megablast is the default option for BLAST+.
+If the user would like to run the faster “megablast” instead (matches runs of 28 bps from query sequence), just remove the ``-word_size`` parameter from the .job file entirely, as megablast is the default option for BLAST+.

-* The -max_target_seqs code specifies how many hits are returned for each query sequence.
+* The ``-max_target_seqs`` parameter specifies how many hits are returned for each query sequence.
 This is based on which hits are returned first, not which are the most accurate.
-Therefore, the higher the max_target_seqs listed, the deeper the NCBI nucleotide database is searched.
+Therefore, the higher the ``max_target_seqs`` listed, the deeper the NCBI nucleotide database is searched.
 The default value here is 500, this code is only needed if using a value other than 500.
 It is also important to remember that the higher the value of hits returned, the longer the analysis will take.

 * The outfmt values can be further specified based on user preference.
 For further information on what options are available here in the BLAST+ program, see https://www.ncbi.nlm.nih.gov/books/NBK279684/ table C1, row outfmt.